Mike-Gough/api-console-builder/README.md

 ```
 sudo docker run --init --rm --volume $(pwd):/usr/src/app/api-source "mikeyryan/api-console-builder:latest"
 ```
+Note: api-console crashes if it does not have enough memory.
+To work reliably, you need to ensure docker has access to at least 4gb of memory.

 ### Running from source code
 1. Clone the source code repository: